radiantearth/stac-spec/best-practices.md

 It is very common that large, freely available datasets are set up with a 'requester pays' configuration.
-This is an option [on AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html)) and [on Google Cloud](https://cloud.google.com/storage/docs/requester-pays), that enables data providers to make their data freely available to everyone, while placing the cost of '[egress](https://www.hostdime.com/blog/data-egress-fees-cloud/)' on to the user.
+This is an option [on AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html)) and [on Google Cloud](https://cloud.google.com/storage/docs/requester-pays), that enables data providers to make their data available to everyone, while placing the cost of '[egress](https://www.hostdime.com/blog/data-egress-fees-cloud/)' on to the user.
 For popular datasets that are large in size the egress costs can be substantial, to the point where much less data would be available if the cost of distribution was always on the data provider.